nats-io/nats.deno/jetstream.md

 specifies which messages should be presented.
 For example a consumer may only be interested in viewing messages from a specific sequence or starting from a specific time, or having a specific subject.
-The configuration also specifies if the server should require for a message to be acknowledged, and how long to wait for acknowledgements.
+The configuration also specifies if the server should require messages to be acknowledged and how long to wait for acknowledgements.
 The consumer configuration also specifies options to control the rate at which messages are presented to the client.